MolSSI/QCEngine/devtools/azure_ci_images.md

     * This will auto-fill if there is only 1 connected Azure Subscription.
 If nothing appears, the account you are signed in with is missing permissions and likely not associated with the Azure Subscription (e.g. you are using the wrong account).
-7. Select the "Azure Container Registry" drop down and follow the authentication before selecting which ARC (if there are several) you want to get authorization to.
+7. Select the "Azure Container Registry" drop down and follow the authentication before selecting which ACR (if there are several) you want to get authorization to.
 8. Click "OK" and this Pipeline will now have access to the ACR through this Service Connection.
 All authorization will be handled by Azure DevOps invisibly and not exposed in the builds.